 " Begin menstruating before the age of 12 or reaching menopause after the age of 55 increases the risk of getting ovarian, breast and uterine cancers."

 Menopause itself doesn't increase the risk for cancer, however, women are more at risk of developing cancer with age.
 Studies suggest that the long exposure to estrogen prior to menopause increases the risk of various cancers.
-Women who experienced menopause after the age of 55 or began menstruating before the age of 12 are at a higher risk of having ovarian, breast and uterine cancer.
+Women who experienced menopause after the age of 55 or began menstruating before the age of 12 are at a higher risk of having ovarian, breast and uterine cancers.